Free-Prep-Clep.com

 Recommended Free Study Resources

 • Snazzlefrag's Here's to your Health Study Guide - Snazzlefrag created this for the old Heres to your Health DSST.
 That being said, much of the material remains the same.
+It doesn't have nearly the amount of topics and detail as our Quick Prep Sheet, but it's a great place to start if you're trying to do this with strictly free resources.

 • Quizlet Flashcards - Another great suggestion from an IC member.
 Take a look at some of these flashcards and concentrate on the upper level material.
 In other words, skip the 4th grade Health flashcards and let's work on the college level classes.